NathanUTD2140/OperatingSystemConceptsProject1/devlog.md

 ### 9:48pm, October 19th, 2025

 It turns whenever it outputs something from the console, the program needs to clean out what is their basically.
 Thus, I haved added sys.stdout.flush(). after almost every line in the encrypt file, as I do not know if it needed it for every case.
 This was a weird error, as I knew it existed for stdin, but not stdout.
 This was an oversight on my part.
 I also added an exception and try statement, in case something like this happens, I can exit out of the program smoothly.
 It seems to run fine now, but I will test more.

+### 9:53pm, October 19th, 2025

+When no password is set, it still asks for the history when using encrypt or decrypt.
+I can try and program around this, but I'm not too confident I can get this done in time.